natesales/pathvector/docs/bgp.md

 ## How does filtering work?

-bcg applies a universal pre-filter to all BGP sessions before evaluating IRR or manual prefix lists which rejects importing any route that...
+Wireframe applies a universal pre-filter to all BGP sessions before evaluating IRR or manual prefix lists which rejects importing any route that...

 - Is locally originated as defined in the global `prefixes` list
 - Has a bogon ASN in the AS path